deepakjain2134/ECard/README.md

 Sample ASP.NET Core reference application, powered by Microsoft, demonstrating a single-process (monolithic) application architecture and deployment model.
 If you're new to .NET development, read the [Getting Started for Beginners](https://github.com/dotnet-architecture/eShopOnWeb/wiki/Getting-Started-for-Beginners) guide.

 This reference application is meant to support the free .PDF download ebook: [Architecting Modern Web Applications with ASP.NET Core and Azure](https://aka.ms/webappebook), updated to **ASP.NET Core 2.2**.
-[Also available in ePub/mobi formats](https://dotnet.microsoft.com/learn/web/aspnet-architecture).
+[Also available in ePub/mobi formats](https://dotnet.microsoft.com/learn/web/aspnet-architecture). this is the fkjdalfalfla

 You can also read the book in online pages at the .NET docs here: https://docs.microsoft.com/en-us/dotnet/standard/modern-web-apps-azure-architecture/